ktonon/two-medium-model/README.md

 If there is a single element that bridges geology, chemistry, and biology, it is water.
-In the standard cosmological model, water is treated as an accident of formation---an inheritance from icy planetesimals delivered during accretion or bombardment.
+In the standard cosmological model, water is treated as an accident of formation—an inheritance from icy planetesimals delivered during accretion or bombardment.
 Its presence depends sensitively on where a planet forms, how much ice it captures, and whether volatile materials survive the violence of early impacts.